om1chael/Week-5-Cloud-Computing/README.md

 Then `persistent` to make it stick
 >source ~/.bashrc

-Enter `env ` command to check for
+>connect the DB via the export command"

 `export DB_HOST=192.168.10.150:27017/posts`
-in the list of variables
+Type `env` to check if DB_HOST has been saved in the list of variables.
-if its there, enter the command else skip it, since the command is entered in the provision.sh file.
+If its there, enter the command else skip it, since the command is entered in the provision.sh file.

 ### 3.2 Setting up the Database VM